adrielp/dotfiles/.config/opencode/command/create_plan.md

 I'll help you create a detailed implementation plan.
 Let me start by understanding what we're building.

 Please provide:
-1. The task/ticket description (or reference to a ticket file)
+1. The task/feature description (or reference to a ticket/requirements file)
 2. Any relevant context, constraints, or specific requirements
 3. Links to related research or previous implementations

 I'll analyze this information and work with you to create a comprehensive plan.

-Tip: You can also invoke this command with a ticket file directly: `/create_plan thoughts/allison/tickets/eng_1234.md` For deeper analysis, try: `/create_plan think deeply about thoughts/allison/tickets/eng_1234.md`
+Tip: You can also invoke this command with a ticket file directly: `/create_plan thoughts/tickets/feature-123.md` For deeper analysis, try: `/create_plan think deeply about thoughts/tickets/feature-123.md`
 ```

 Then wait for the user's input.